Undergraduate Policies and Procedures

 A student is required to maintain a minimum cumulative grade point average (GPA) as specified for the student's major to remain academically eligible to enroll for subsequent semesters.
 Only grades received in UT Dallas classes are used to compute the GPA while transfer credit from other institutions accepted by the University is calculated in the number of semester credit hours required for graduation.
 Scholastic status is determined at the end of each academic semester.
 While grade point averages may change within a semester (such as when a student completes a class that previously had a grade of incomplete), scholastic status remains the same until the next grade reporting period.

-Students may request copies of their official transcripts from The Office of the Registrar online via Galaxy or through www.utdallas.edu/student/registrar/transcript.
-All University holds must be cleared before requesting a transcript.
+Students may request copies of their official transcripts from The Office of the Registrar online via Galaxy or through www.utdallas.edu/registrar/transcripts.
+All university holds must be cleared before requesting a transcript.
 Transcripts will reflect the individual's complete academic record.
 Undergraduate and graduate transcripts are issued together.
 Given seasonal time constraints, it is important that students request official transcripts in an appropriate time period to allow for processing and mailing.
-Please see www.utdallas.edu/student/registrar/transcript for further details.
+Please see www.utdallas.edu/registrar/transcripts for further details.

 Students may not transfer to UT Dallas more than six of the final thirty (30) semester credit hours required for their degree.

-To ensure that credit earned elsewhere will be accepted, continuing UT Dallas students who wish to take courses elsewhere must meet with their academic advisor for approval.
-Failure to receive approval from your academic advisor may result in the denial of credit.
-Students may also check online at: u.select for course transferability among numerous academic institutions.
+To ensure that credit earned elsewhere will be applied toward your degree, continuing UT Dallas students who wish to take courses elsewhere must meet with their academic advisor for approval.
+Transcripts must be received prior to the first day of classes in the graduating semester.

 Reverse Transfer Transcripts

-Pursuant to the "credit transfer for associate degree" statute, Texas Education Code, Section 61.833, when a transfer student completes at least 90 semester credit hours at UT Dallas, and 30 of these semester credit hours were taken at a community college, UT Dallas will contact the student to request the transcript to be sent to the community college.
+Pursuant to the "credit transfer for associate degree" statute, Texas Education Code, Section 61.833, when a transfer student completes at least 90 semester credit hours at UT Dallas, and 30 of these semester credit hours were taken at a Texas community college, UT Dallas will review the student's record and request the transcript to be sent to the Texas community college.
 Upon authorization from the student, UT Dallas will release the transcript to the community college.
-The community college will review the UT Dallas transcript for possible completion of associate degree.
+The Texas community college will review the UT Dallas transcript for possible completion of associate degree.